 If MBS context is not available in (MB-)SMF, (MB-)SMF interacts with UDM to check whether a multicast context for the multicast group exists in the system.

 (MB-)SMF requests the AMF to transfer a message to the RAN node using the Namf_N1N2MessageTransfer service to create a multicast context in the RAN, if it does not exist already.
 In addition, the SMF sends a security policy for the multicast service to the gNB via AMF.
+Security policy shall indicate whether confidentiality and/or integrity protection needs to be activated or not for all bearers belonging to that MBS service.

 The N2 session modification request is sent to the RAN, in which information about multicast group and the security policy is included.

 RAN check whether the MBS security context for this multicast group is available.
 MBS security context, which is used for MBS traffic protection, includes the key_ID, K_group_enc, K_group_int, encryption and integrity algorithms.
 The key_ID is the key identifier and associated with the K_group_enc and K_group_int.
 K_group_enc and K_group_int are used for encryption and integrity protection of MBS traffic respectively.

 If not, RAN generates K_group and derives the K_group_enc and K_group_int.
 The encryption and integrity algorithms are selected.
 The MBS security context is stored until all the UEs in the multicast group have left the RAN.

+NOTE: The K_group generation method can be left to implementation.

+NOTE: A method for key update is required.
+Such a method is given, e.g., in Solution (draft_S3-210462-r2)

 The MBS security context is distributed from RAN to UE.
 The RRC config message further contains the current PDCP COUNT value for the K_group.
 If the K_group is newly created, the PDCP COUNT is set to the initial value (e.g., 0).

+Editor’s Note: Inclusion of PDCP COUNT in the RRC Reconfig message requires further explanation.

+Editor’s Note: The Relationship between K-group update and PDCP COUNT initialization requires further explanation.

 UE receives and stores the MBS security context for the multicast group.

 Continue with the multicast service initiation procedure.
 Then, the UE decrypts and/or checks the integrity of PDCP PDUs sent over the K_group based on the security policy.